 Electrifying corporate fleets likely represents the biggest opportunity

-Organizations globally are supporting transportation electrification through various strategies.
+Organisations globally are supporting transportation electrification through various strategies.
 These include integration into directly owned fleets, increasing EVs in rental service contracts and sharing platforms, and supporting EV uptake by staff and customers.
-The number of organizations committing to the EV100 coalition, a global initiative to accelerate the transition to EVs, has doubled from 26 members in 2017 to 52 members in 2019.42
+The number of organisations committing to the EV100 coalition, a global initiative to accelerate the transition to EVs, has doubled from 26 members in 2017 to 52 members in 2019.42

 However, with battery costs plunging, new EV models are approaching price parity with ICE vehicles.
 Lower fuel and maintenance costs already make the life cycle cost of ownership lower than ICE models in many cases—and even more so at scale for large fleets.43